shivannadm/Weather-App/README.md

 # Weather-App: Current Weather Conditions and City-based Forecast

-Weather-App: Current Weather Conditions and City-based Forecast is a web application that provides real-time weather information for your location or any city you search for.
+Current Weather Conditions and City-based Forecast is a web application that provides real-time weather information for your location or any city you search for.
 Stay informed about the current temperature, wind speed, humidity, and cloud cover.

 # Features